 Hepatitis B, herpes simplex virus, and syphilis are sexually transmitted diseases.
 The chickenpox virus is a risk to women who have not already had chickenpox, or who have not been properly vaccinated against that disease.

-CHEAP TORCHES infections are a common cause of birth defects such as mental retardation, learning problems, jaundice, anemia, low birth weight, vision problems, deafness, heart defects, and skin rash.
+CHEAP TORCHES infections can present at birth with jaundice, anemia, vision problems, hearing problems, low birth weight, skin rash and heart defects.
+Over time, developmental disabilities including learning problems and intellectual disabilities may become apparent.
 CHEAP TORCHES infections may also cause stillbirth.
 Babies are most severely affected by CHEAP TORCHES infections during the first trimester of pregnancy, when the major organs and structures are developing.

 A number of chronic illnesses in the mother are linked with an increased risk of congenital abnormalities, fetal growth restriction, or certain diseases in the unborn baby.
 In some maternal conditions, the risk lies with the drugs used for treatment, rather than the illness itself.
 It is important to get these conditions under control before becoming pregnant.
 In some cases, a change in treatment may be needed before pregnancy begins.